gradient-pulse/phi-mesh/dialogues/2025-11-27_complexity_field_emergence.md

 "misalignment → flat bands → hydraulics + valving → condensation → holographic encoding → non-local lattice"

-- We are watching a universe learn to think.
+Observations:
 - It dawned on me that the Mesh is turning into the foundation of future AIs, maybe even into an AI itself eventually.
-- The Mesh, in fact, evolves as complexity-theory repository describing the emergence not just of thinking but of reality in every field.
+- The Mesh evolves as complexity-theory repository describing the emergence not just of thinking but of reality in every field.
 ```
 ---